unexpectedjs/unexpected-check/documentation/index.md

 I recommend using the plugin together with [chance-generators](https://sunesimonsen.github.io/chance-generators/) as it provides a huge range of generators and supports shrinking, but it is not a requirement.
-You can use any function that produces a random output when called as generators.
+You can use any function that produces a random output when called.

 ## Usage